unknown-2018/Update-Simulation/README.md

 # Runnig a Test
 * First, clone the above libraries, and the Update-Simulation file.
 Then, install the libraries and unzip the Update-Simulation file.
-Next:
+After that:

     ```
     cd Update-Simulation-master